 Chemical admixtures are used to minimize construction costs, adjust the properties of hardened concrete, ensure concrete quality during mixing, shipping, placing, and curing, and solve certain problems that arise during concrete operations.

 - Accelerating admixtures: When added to concrete, mortar, or grout, an accelerating admixture accelerates the hydration of hydraulic cement, reduces the time it takes to set, or accelerates the hardening or strength development.
 The uses of an accelerator are to shorten the set time of concrete, allowing a cold-weather concreting, early removal of formwork, early surface finishing, and early load application.
-Examples are calcium chloride, sodium chloride, sodium thiocyanate, fluorosilicates, calcium nitrate, calcium nitrite, etc.
+Examples include calcium chloride, sodium chloride, sodium thiocyanate, fluorosilicates, calcium nitrate, and nitrate.

-- Water reducing admixtures/Plasticizer: An admixture that increases the workability of concrete with the same water and cement contents or reduces the water content in the concrete mix, when the cement content is unaltered which in turn increases the compressive strength of concrete without changing the workability or saves the cement content by the reduction in both the cement and water contents in the mix while maintaining the same workability and compressive strength.
-These admixtures increase the setting time by about 2 to 6 hours during which concrete can be vibrated, revibrated, and finished.
-Examples are lignosulphonic acids and their salts, hydroxylated carboxylic acids and their salts, etc.
+- Water reducing admixtures/Plasticizer: An admixture that increases the workability of concrete with the same water and cement contents or reduces the water content in the concrete mix when the cement content is unaltered, which in turn increases the compressive strength of concrete without changing the workability or saves the cement content by the reduction in both the cement and water contents in the mix while maintaining the same workability and compressive strength.
+These admixtures increase the setting time by about 2 to 6 hours, during which concrete can be vibrated, revibrated, and finished.
+Examples are lignosulphonate and its salts, hydroxylated carboxylic acids and salts, etc.

-- Air entraining admixtures: An admixture for concrete or mortar which causes air to be incorporated in the form of minute bubbles in the concrete or mortar during mixing.
+- Air entraining admixtures: An admixture for concrete or mortar which causes air to be incorporated as minute bubbles in the concrete or mortar during mixing.
 It helps to increase the workability, resistance to freezing and thawing, etc. It also helps in the disruptive action of de-icing salts.
-Examples are oleic and stearic acid, aluminum powder, hydrogen peroxide, animal or vegetable fats and oils, water-soluble soaps of resin acids, etc.
+Examples are oleic and stearic acid, aluminium powder, hydrogen peroxide, animal or vegetable fats and oils, water-soluble soaps of resin acids, etc.

 - Super plasticizing admixture: An admixture for mortar or concrete which imparts very high workability or allows a large decrease in water content for a given workability.
-Superplasticizers are the same as that of plasticizers in terms of action but are chemically different from plasticizers.
-They may reduce the mixing water requirement by about 30% whereas plasticizers may reduce about 15% only.
-Examples are modified lignosuphates, sulphonated melamine formaldehyde, naphthalene sulphonate formaldehyde, etc.
+Superplasticizers are the same as that plasticizers in terms of action but are chemically different from plasticizers.
+They may reduce the mixing water requirement by about 30%, whereas plasticizers may reduce about 15% only.
+Examples are modified lignosulphonate, sulfonated melamine formaldehyde, naphthalene sulphonate formaldehyde, etc.